MichaelWarmbier/Markdown-Collection/Markdown/Logical_Problem_Solving.md

   return eval;                    // Step 3
 }
 ```
+###### Example in JavaScript

 ## Translating Complex Language Into Simple Language

 &ensp;It's common for questions given in college examinations and courses to be difficult to decipher and provided through blurbs of text.
-You may get a problem like this:
+You may get a problem such as this:

 ```
 "Functions are useful for completing simple tasks.
 For example, returning the parity of a number.
 Your task is to create a function that utilizes an integer and returns a boolean value informing the user on whether or not that number is even"
 ```

 This is the same problem as above, but prior to being broken down into steps.
 It's much harder to keep track of key concepts and words.
 This example is small, but you may imagine how much more confusing this may be when provided with larger questions:

 ```
 "Create a UEmployee class that contains member variables for the university employee name and salary.
 The UEmployee class should contain member methods for returning the employee name and salary.
 Create Faculty and Staff classes that inherit the UEmployee class.
 The Faculty class should include members for storing and returning the department name.
 The Staff class should include members for storing and returning the job title.
 Write a runner program that creates one instance of each class and prints all of the data for each object" (Java)
 ```

 Broken down into easier to read steps and notes: